Keyboarding Online (KO) - Terms of ServiceBy Ellsworth Publishing Company

 - Licensed users may have their license forfeited by: failing to fulfill payment of license purchase, attempting to ‘hack’ or reverse-engineer KO software, sharing login credentials with non-licensed locations/campuses or institutions, or taking actions with the intention of inflicting harm to KO servers and/or other licensed users.

 - EPC does not share, rent, or sell information to any other organization.
-The information stored on EPC systems is entirely dependent upon what instructors (users) choose to enter for their students.
+The information stored on KO systems is entirely dependent upon what users (educators) choose to enter for their students.
 If privacy is of supreme concern, instructors can simply assign each student a number or letter.
 There is no requirement on what users must use for password or identification purposes.
-Instructors will organize their classes and students in their own manner, subject to their district Internet policies.
+Educators will organize their classes and students in their own manner, subject to their district Internet policies.
 Generally, EPC views the data being stored as very low risk and very undesirable for anyone but the teacher for grading purposes, personally identifiable information is very limited (student name and password--subject to what is entered by the instructor).
 There are no requirements nor prompts for users': age, gender, social security number, address information, etc.

 - EPC utilizes digital and physical security to protect student data.
 KO servers utilize firewalls and enterprise grade Linux operating systems, that replicate data across multiple (raided) systems to ensure minimal downtime in case of hardware failures.
 In the case of a catastrophic event at a data center, EPC utilizes nightly encrypted backups to an offsite location.
 KO servers are housed in a Tier 4 data center providing a high level of physical security and power redundancy.

-EPC does hope to be able to use aggregate data from student progress to determine the statistical effectiveness of keyboarding programs.
-Example: Using lesson averages from 50,000 student files to determine median increases in speed and proficiency.
-This information would be aggregate and non-specific to any single or group of users.
-The actual school information, logins/passwords, teacher names, student names, are not saved but for short-term recovery needs (if an instructor accidentally deletes a student's file, it can be recovered within 3 weeks).
+- EPC reserves the right to use aggregate student data to determine the statistical effectiveness of keyboarding programs.
+Example: Using lesson averages from 100,000 student files to determine median increases in speed and proficiency.
+This information would be aggregate and non-specific to any user.